sloancinkle/shuffleboard/README.md

 The player who scores throws the first puck next round.
 If nobody scores in a round, the starting puck changes hands.

+The first player to reach 21 points, or optionally 15 points, wins the game\.

 ---

 ## The Scoreboard